-The authors suggest, with plenty of examples and some interesting data, that good or bad policies depend not on skills or goodwill, but only on who the leaders need to curry favor with to stay in power.
+The authors suggest that good or bad policies depend not on skills or goodwill, but only on who the leaders need to curry favor with to stay in power.

 - Bullet Summary

 - Ideology and Nationalism Don’t Matter to Leaders